2021 Western Kentucky tornado: Response and recovery

 On December 11, 2021, Kentucky governor Andy Beshear declared a state of emergency for parts of western Kentucky; it was followed that day by U.S. president Joe Biden's approval of a federal emergency disaster declaration for the state of Kentucky.
 Beshear also announced the creation of a tornado relief fund and asked people to donate blood.
 On December 15, Mayor of Mayfield Kathy Stewart O'Nan said that recovery efforts would continue.
 The NWS office in Paducah requested mental-health officers be present to assist meteorologists for potential trauma from assessing the tornado's path of devastation.

 On December 12, Federal Emergency Management Agency (FEMA) Administrator Deanne Criswell and U.S. Department of Homeland Security Secretary Alejandro Mayorkas visited areas of Graves and Marshall counties, met with emergency management officials and responders, and held a media briefing with Governor Beshear.
 Their visit was followed on December 15 by a visit from President Biden, who flew to Kentucky and toured Mayfield and Dawson Springs, meeting survivors.
 Describing the damage as "almost beyond belief", Biden announced that the disaster declaration had been amended to have the federal government pay the entire cost of debris removal, and overtime for law enforcement and emergency personnel for the next month.

 The tornado's major impacts on Graves County Court operations, which included the destruction of the courthouse in Mayfield, led the Kentucky Supreme Court to suspend the county's court operations, including physical and electronic court filings, between December 13, 2021, and January 11, 2022.

 The Mayfield Messenger, the city's main newspaper, began printing an extra 2,000 copies per printing run of its paper, distributing them for free around the city.

-By February 14, 2022, the U.S. Army Corps of Engineers had cleared more than 280000 cuyd of debris in Graves County, including Mayfield; by April 4, that number had risen to 265,453 cuyd of debris removed in Mayfield and 433408 cuyd in total form Graves County.
+By February 14, 2022, the U.S. Army Corps of Engineers had cleared more than 280000 cuyd of debris in Graves County, including Mayfield; by April 4, that number had risen to 265,453 cuyd of debris removed in Mayfield and 433408 cuyd in total from Graves County.
 By May 2022, the Tennessee Valley Authority and the environmental nonprofit Living Lands and Waters, using excavators, barges, and volunteers, had removed 1.2 e6lb of tornado debris from Kentucky Lake.
 Objects found included entire docks, cars, kayaks, and personal effects.